mvolkmann/blog/src/remix.md

     // we are already running in the server. let todos = await getTodos();
     const formData = await request.formData();

+    // This gets an object whose key/value pairs
+    // represent all the data passed in the request. const data = Object.fromEntries(formData);

-    const intent = formData.get("intent") as string;
+    // This gets the value of a specific piece of data passed in the request. const intent = formData.get("intent") as string;

     if (intent === "add") {